WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 Additional Notes:

- * WebAuthn+DID must ensure that the `publicKey` objects in the DID document correspond to the keys used by the FIDO authenticators.
+ * WebAuthn+DID must ensure that the `publicKey` objects in the DID Document correspond to the keys used by the FIDO authenticators.
- * WebAuthn+DID requires no service endpoints in the DID document.
+ * WebAuthn+DID requires no service endpoints in the DID Document.
  * Ideally, a different DID should be used for each WebAuthn "origin".

 References: